chromatone/chromatone.center/theory/notes/alternative/dodeka/index.md

 ---
 title: Dodeka
-subtitle: Keyboard and notation redesigned for consistence and ease of use
+description: Keyboard and notation redesigned for consistence and ease of use

 date: 2021-09-18
 cover: dodeka-keys.jpg